When you’re part of something different, unique, meaningful, it gives you a real sense of purpose, pride and belonging.

 We actively look to stock our shelves with local products and are proud to have local producers as partners, in many cases for years and years.

-Buying locally is good for our economy and the environment around us.
+Supporting local is good for our economy and the environment around us.
+Every year we spend around £11 million with more than 40 local producers.

 Belonging means our communities are supported

-Together, we turn profits into lots and lots of donations, funding local community projects, charities, environmental initiatives and a whole range of life-affirming work.
+Together, we turn profits into lots and lots of donations, funding local community projects, charities, environmental initiatives and good causes.
 We help those who help others to transform local lives.
-Our vision is to make a real difference to the communities we serve.
+Around £230,000 is donated to more than 500 local projects every year.

 Belonging is everything